-Safe and effective traffic control is vital for the safety of the traveling public.
-It is also essential to protect construction, maintenance, and utility workers whose work places them near high speed traffic.
-The traffic control guidelines in this manual provide the driving public positive and consistent guidance through work zones.
-These procedures will also reduce the risk to maintenance workers who are exposed to potential traffic hazards.
+Effective traffic control is vital for the safety of workers and the state's multimodal traveling public.
+The WSDOT traffic control guidelines provide the public with clear and consistent guidance through work zones, and reduce maintenance workers exposure to traffic.

-The Secretary of Transportation has adopted the Manual on Uniform Traffic Control Devices (MUTCD) as the legal standard as required by RCW 47.36.030.
+The Secretary of Transportation has adopted the Manual on Uniform Traffic Control Devices (MUTCD) with modifications as the legal standard by Chapter 468-95 WAC.
 It is mandatory that traffic control measures on maintenance projects comply with the MUTCD requirements.
 The MUTCD outlines basic principles and prescribes standards for the design, application, installation, and maintenance of traffic control devices.
 The MUTCD details requirements for color, size, shape, location and need for traffic control devices.